SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 1. In the *Width* box, specify the width of the panel (in %) compared to the rest of the app.

-1. If the panel should be opened as an overlay, toggle the *As overlay* button.
+1. From DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7 onwards<!--RN 39649-->, the following modes are available for panels:

+   - *Basic*: The panel opens on top of the page.

-   If a panel is opened as an overlay, the background for the panel is slightly blurred, and the panel is automatically hidden as soon as the user clicks outside it.
+   - *As overlay*: If a panel is opened as an overlay, the background for the panel is slightly blurred, and the panel is automatically hidden as soon as the user clicks outside it.
+This is the default setting.

+   - *Draggable*: This option is only available if you have selected *in a popup* in the *Where* box.
+When the mode is set to *Draggable*, you can move the panel by left-clicking and dragging the header of the panel to its destination.

+   > [!NOTE]
+   > Prior to DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7, to set the panel to open as an overlay, toggle the *As overlay* button.

 ## Closing a panel of the app